kmcdermo/CondDBDumperECAL/README.md

    * `merge_dump.cpp`: merges different txt files of ECAL monitoring corrections with overlapping IOV into one single coherent txt file (N.B. does not need the CMSSW environment to work)
-   * `ped_dump.cpp`: dump ECAL pedestals mean and rms for all of the three available gains (12, 6, 1)
-   * `runinfo_dump.cpp`: dump start-time and stop-time of CMS runs
-   * `timeic_dump.cpp`: dump ECAL time inter-calibration constants
-   * `timeoffset_dump.cpp`: dump ECAL time offset constants

-Todo:
-   * generalize the dumpers, e.g. by deriving them from a common class with common options and specifying only the dumper function for each of the classes